-Sometimes it just seems easier to do things yourself, but by delegating tasks and sharing the workload, you'll make your members feel they are part of the bigger picture.
+Sometimes it just seems easier to do things yourself.
+But by delegating tasks and sharing the workload, you'll make your members feel they are part of the bigger picture.
 When you're delegating, don't forgot to include young people.
 Finding meaningful roles for youth and children in your community will ingrain a sense of community responsibility from a young age.
-Most volunteers leave positions because they are bored or lack meaningful work.
-Make sure you ask them what they are interested in, and then delegate!

-Invite Others to Share Their Story
+Invite Others to Share their Story

-If your association is rebuilding or refocusing its efforts, it can be helpful to hear the challenges, successes, and experiences of other groups.
+If your association is rebuilding or refocusing its efforts, it can be helpful to hear the challenges, successes and experiences of other groups.
 Hearing other success stories is also a great way to motivate your members to do more within your association.
-The Community Newsletter is a great source for inspiring stories from community associations.
-Call 306-975-3378 for more information.